 Back up and restore your Mac

 To keep your files safe, it’s important to back up your MacBook Pro regularly.
-The easiest way to back up is to use Time Machine—which is built into your MacBook Pro—with an external storage device connected to your MacBook Pro.
-Time Machine can also back up your Mac contents to supported network volumes.
+The easiest way to back up is to use Time Machine—which is built into your Mac—to back up your apps, accounts, preferences, music, photos, movies, and documents (it doesn’t back up the macOS operating system).
+Use Time Machine to back up to an external storage device connected to your MacBook Pro, or to a supported network volume.
 For a list of devices supported by Time Machine, see the Apple Support article Backup disks you can use with Time Machine.

-Files in iCloud Drive and photos in iCloud Photos are automatically stored in iCloud and don’t need to be part of your backup.
-However, if you’d like them to be, do the following:
+Back up with iCloud.
+Files in iCloud Drive and photos in iCloud Photos are automatically stored in iCloud and donʼt need to be part of your Time Machine backup.
+However, if youʼd like to back them up, do the following:

 iCloud Drive: Open System Preferences, click Apple ID, then click iCloud and deselect Optimize Mac Storage.
 The contents of your iCloud Drive will be stored on your Mac and included in your backup.